Equity Research Overview

 Equity research professionals are responsible for producing analysis, recommendations, and reports on investment opportunities that investment banks, institutions, or their clients may be interested in.
 The Equity Research Division is a group of analysts and associates at an investment banking (sell side), an institution (buy side), or an independent organization.

 The main purpose of equity research is to provide investors with detailed financial analysis and recommendations on whether to buy, hold, or sell a particular investment.
-Bank often use equity research as a way of “supporting” their investment banking and sales & trading clients, by providing timely, high-quality information and analysis.
+Banks often use equity research as a way of “supporting” their investment banking and sales & trading clients, by providing timely, high-quality information and analysis.

-If you’re looking for a career in equity research it’s important to know that it’s a fairly flat organizational structure (unlike the hierarchy in investment banking) and the two main positions are Associate and Analyst.
-Unlike other areas of corporate finance, the Associate position is more junior the Analyst position is more senior.
+If you’re looking for a career in equity research, then it’s important to know that it’s a fairly flat organizational structure (unlike the hierarchy in investment banking) and the two main positions are Associate and Analyst.
+Unlike other areas of corporate finance, the Associate position is more junior and the Analyst position is more senior.
 Typically, an associate (or multiple associates) work for one Analyst, who has overall responsibility for covering a group of companies.

 Working in equity research can be compared to what it’s like to be a university student.
-There are lots of “assignments” or “papers” due with fairly regular deadlines, such as when a company release quarterly results or announces something.
+There are lots of “assignments” or “papers” due with fairly regular deadlines, such as when a company releases quarterly results or announces something.

 Below is an example of the cover of an equity research report from a bank.

 In this section of an equity research report, there will be lots of information on trends and competition in the industry.
-This is where frameworks like Porters Five Forces or a PEST analysis can come in handy to ensure that you’ve covered all the dynamics in the industry including politics, economics, social trends, and technological innovation, to name a few.
+This is where frameworks like Porters Five Forces or a PEST analysis can come in handy to ensure that you’ve covered all the dynamics in the industry, including politics, economics, social trends, and technological innovation, to name a few.

 One of the core jobs of equity research is to analyze historical financial results and compare them to the guidance that was given, or compare them to the Analyst’s expectations.
-The performance a stock is largely based on reality vs expectations, so it’s important for an analyst to analyze and understand if the actual historical results were below, at, or above market expectations.
+The performance of a stock is largely based on reality vs expectations, so it’s important for an analyst to analyze and understand if the actual historical results were below, at, or above market expectations.

 To learn these equity research skills, see our financial analysis courses.

 Forecasting financial results is more of an art than a science.
-We’ve written about this extensively in our guides on how to be a good financial analyst, as well as a breakdown of financial modeling skills.
+We’ve written about this extensively in our guides on how to be a good financial analyst, as well as providing a breakdown of financial modeling skills.

 To summarize the points in those articles, there are two main ways of forecasting: top down and bottom up.